Agriculturist/EmissionsHelper/README.md

 This library is intended to ease initial dataprocessing associated with emissions modeling work.

+### renameAllDataframeColumns
+*renameAllDataframeColumns* is a self commenting approach to rename dataframe columns if a header does not import properly.

 ### reformatTime
 *reformatTime* infers formatting parameters from a character date.